pschachte/wybe/WYBE.md

 Again *name* is the procedure name, each *param* is a parameter name, the corresponding *type* is its type, and *body* is a sequence of statements making up the body of the procedure.
-The statements in *body* should be place on separate lines, or should be separated with semicolon (`;`) characters.
+The statements in *body* should be placed on separate lines, or should be separated with semicolon (`;`) characters.
 Each *dir* is a dataflow direction annotation, either nothing to indicate an input, `?` for an